-The 1984 Advance Delivery Agreement between CVWD, DWA, and MWD, signed in 1985 and amended in 2019 by the Amended and Restated Agreement for Exchange and Advance Delivery of Water (CVWD, 2019a), allows MWD to deliver up to 800,000 AFY of Colorado River water to be credited against its future SWP exchange obligations.
+The 1984 Advance Delivery Agreement between CVWD, DWA, and MWD, signed in 1985 and amended in 2019 by the Amended and Restated Agreement for Exchange and Advance Delivery of Water (CVWD,

+2019a), allows MWD to deliver up to 800,000 AFY of Colorado River water to be credited against its future SWP exchange obligations.
 Advance deliveries of exchange water are highly variable and concentrated in wet years, with the Indio Subbasin providing storage of the pre-delivered supplies.
 Along with transfers listed in Table 5-5, CVWD and DWA have explored additional water transfers, for example water purchases from programs such as SWP Article 21 and Turnback Water Pool, Governor's Drought Water Bank, Yuba Accord, and Rosedale-Rio Bravo Water Storage District.
-Table 5-6 summarizes the WY 2020-2021 deliveries to MWD of SWP water, which MWD then exchanges for Colorado River water and delivers to CVWD and DWA at their respective facilities.
+Table 5-6 summarizes the WY 2021-2022 deliveries to MWD of SWP water, which MWD then exchanges for Colorado River water and delivers to CVWD and DWA at their respective facilities or from the Advance Delivery Account.
 Advance deliveries received by CVWD and DWA are credited to the Advance Delivery Account.

-As part of the SWP Exchange Agreement, MWD received a total of 65,151 AF of SWP water allocated to CVWD and DWA in WY 2020-2021.
-Of this amount, 25,940 AF was Table A water, 2,174 AF was Dry Year (Yuba) water, and 11,875 AF was Rosedale-Rio Bravo transfer water.
-MWD also received 25,162 AF of SWP water transferred to CVWD under the QSA.
-As part of CVWD's annual delivery of the MWD/IID Transfer, 15,000 AF were also delivered at the WWR-GRF.
+As part of the SWP Exchange Agreement, MWD received a total of 23,040 AF of SWP water allocated to CVWD and DWA in WY 2021-2022.
+Of this amount, 16,756 AF was Table A water, 1,528 AF was Dry Year (Yuba) water, and 4,750 AF was Rosedale-Rio Bravo transfer water.
+MWD also received 6 AF of SWP water transferred to CVWD under the QSA.
+As part of CVWD's annual delivery of the 1988 MWD/IID Transfer, 19,097 AF were also delivered at the WWR-GRF.

-As shown in Table 5-6, CVWD and DWA received 106,181 AF of SWP Exchange water at the WWR-GRF and 427 AF at the MC-GRF (in the Mission Creek Subbasin), for a total delivery to the Coachella Valley of 106,608 AF.
-This was 57,727 AF more than the 48,881 AF delivered in WY 2019-2020, with an additional 36,925 AF added to the Advance Delivery Account.
-At the end of WY 2020-2021, 304,381 AF was stored in MWD's Advance Delivery Account in the Indio Subbasin. -

-In WY 2020-2021, water delivered to WWR-GRF totaled 106,181 AF.
-SWP water is used entirely for groundwater replenishment at WWR-GRF.
-No SWP exchange water is directly delivered to local customers.
+As shown in Table 5-6, CVWD and DWA received 19,103 AF of water at the WWR-GRF and no water was delivered to the MC-GRF (in the Mission Creek Subbasin).
+This was 87,505 AF less than the 106,608 AF delivered in WY 2020-2021.
+The remaining 23,034 AF was subtracted from the Advance Delivery Account.
+At the end of WY 2021-2022, the balance in MWD's Advance Delivery Account was 281,347 AF.
+In WY 2021-2022, water delivered to WWR-GRF totaled 19,103 AF, which was used entirely for groundwater replenishment at WWR-GRF.